 Self publishing your music comes with a lot of benefits.
-You don’t have to share your copyrights with anyone, you aren’t bound to any publishing deals, and you get ultimate control over where your work is used and how.
+You don’t have to share your copyrights with anyone, you aren’t bound to any publishing deals and you get ultimate control over where your work is used and how.
 Keep in mind, self publishing isn’t for everyone.
-You need to be able to commit your time and effort to doing everything a publisher would usually do and more.
-But if this is something that you’re ready to take on, here’s how to do it.
+You need to be able to commit significant time and effort to doing everything a publisher would usually do and more.
+But if this is something that you’re ready to take on, here’s how to do it right.

 How To Self Publish Your Music